Upcoming Grant Application Timeline

-We expect Black Legacy Fund will accept grant applications again early in 2027.
+We expect Black Legacy Fund will accept grant applications early in 2027.
 Updates will be shared when details are confirmed.

 Black Legacy Fund

 Black Legacy Fund builds on the legacy of giving in Black communities in greater Grand Rapids.
 Support this cause today by contributing to Our Black Legacy Fund.
 Your gift will support the fund's endowment, as well as provide resources for immediate grantmaking directed by the Black Legacy Fund committee.
 This ensures your giving will help now and in the future.
 Click here to give today.
-Do you have a question about the Black Legacy Fund?
-Send a message.

 2024 Grant Awards